Making a Payment

 - To be able to make requests to the Akahu API (see here for instructions).

-- An Akahu account with at least one account connected that can make online banking payments.
+- An Akahu account with at least one bank account connected that can make online banking payments.

 To determine if your account can make payments, make a GET